Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 Part 6 - The Son of God (Continued)

 In his gospel account, the Apostle John applies the title Only Begotten Son to Jesus (John 1:18).
 Before doing so, however, he also uses another title to describe Jesus: Word (John 1:1).
-Apart from helping us understand who Jesus is, this title also helps us understand a way in which Jesus is God’s Son.
+Apart from helping us understand who Jesus is, this title also helps us understand the way in which Jesus is God’s Son.

 John opens his gospel account with three doctrinal statements: (1) "In the beginning was the word," (2) "the word was with God," and (3) "the word was God."
-Each of these statements shows John’s conception of the Word and his understanding about the nature of Jesus.
+Each of these statements shows John’s conception of the Word and his understanding of the nature of Jesus.

 The first statement is a summary of a clear doctrine in the Tanakh (the Hebrew Bible, or Old Testament): God created everything through his word: “By the word of the Lord were the heavens made; and all the host of them by the breath of his mouth” (Psalm 33:6).
 It is plain to see that John has Genesis 1 in mind because he opens his gospel with the very first words that introduce the book of Genesis: "In the beginning."
 Moreover, John clarifies that everything that exists was created by God’s word (John 1:3).
 Therefore, when John applies the title Word to Jesus, he means that Jesus is the medium through which God created everything.